davidweber411/vaadin-DwGridLayout/README.md

 - Create tooltips for each grid cell separately.
 - Display a border if needed.
 - Add striped rows or columns to the grid, starting with the first or the second row/column.
+- Set the width/height of the grid to hard coded values if you need.

-- The grid automatically uses the needed size of its components.
+- The grid automatically uses the needed size of its components, if you don't specify its width/height.
 - The grid will show a scrollbar if its width is greater than 100%.
 - The grid will not show empty rows and columns.